ekg/ekg.github.com/_posts/2019-07-09-Graphical-pangenomics.md

 The variation graph model is designed to be as simple as possible.
 It makes no assertions about graph structure or coordinates.
-This design was intentional, because simplicitly allows for generality.
+This design was intentional, because simplicity allows for generality.
 It is possible to use virtually any kind of sequence graph as the basis for a variation graph.
 In [vg](https://github.com/vgteam/vg), we have implemented constructors for variation graphs that start from VCF files and references, de Bruijn graphs, string graphs, multiple sequence alignments, RNA splicing graphs, and whole genome alignments.
 If you can build a sequence graph, vg can use it as a reference system.

 Although graphs built from linear references and VCF files were our primary focus, in our [paper on read alignment to variation graphs](https://europepmc.org/articles/pmc6126949), we demonstrate that we can use vg to align long PacBio reads from a held out strain to a whole genome alignment graph (made by [Cactus](https://www.nature.com/articles/nbt.4227)) built from six other de novo _S. cerevisiae_ assemblies.
-My thesis covers many other examples, including a freshwater viral metagenome, a bacterial pangenome, a structural variation graph, and a human gut microbiome.
+My thesis covers many other examples, including a freshwater viral metagenome, a bacterial pangenome, a structural variation graph, a yeast splicing graph, and a human gut microbiome.

 This generality came at a cost of increased development time, as there was more for us to learn and discover.
 However, as the collaboration driving vg progressed, we learned how to handle this complexity.
 We found that, while the variation graph is an ideal data integration system, we may need to construct technical transformations of genome graphs to enable efficient read alignment against them.
 In general, these graphs are strict subsets of larger graphs, with reduced complexity.
 But they may also involve the unfolding or duplication of complex regions, so as to reduce the path explosion that can occur when many variants occur in proximity.
-We preserve a mapping betwen the technical and base graphs, using each in its optimal application.
+We preserve a mapping between the technical and base graphs, using each in its optimal application.
 It would trivialize our work to suggest that this is always easy.
 Our success indicates that it is possible and more expedient than was expected by groups that chose to restrict their pangenomic model _a priori_.